International Assets Investment Management LLC Makes New $132.45 Million Investment in Vanguard Mid-Cap ETF (NYSEARCA:VO)

-International Assets Investment Management LLC purchased a new position in Vanguard Mid-Cap ETF (NYSEARCA:VO – Free Report) in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund purchased 569,332 shares of the company’s stock, valued at approximately $132,449,000.
-International Assets Investment Management LLC owned approximately 0.23% of Vanguard Mid-Cap ETF as of its most recent SEC filing.
+International Assets Investment Management LLC bought a new stake in Vanguard Mid-Cap ETF (NYSEARCA:VO – Free Report) in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund bought 569,332 shares of the company’s stock, valued at approximately $132,449,000.

-A number of other large investors have also modified their holdings of the stock.
-Roundview Capital LLC grew its holdings in Vanguard Mid-Cap ETF by 10.4% during the 1st quarter.
-Roundview Capital LLC now owns 20,801 shares of the company’s stock worth $4,947,000 after acquiring an additional 1,951 shares in the last quarter.
-BlackRock Inc. raised its stake in Vanguard Mid-Cap ETF by 2.9% in the first quarter.
-BlackRock Inc. now owns 155,002 shares of the company’s stock valued at $36,866,000 after buying an additional 4,356 shares in the last quarter.
-U.S. Capital Wealth Advisors LLC boosted its holdings in Vanguard Mid-Cap ETF by 14.1% in the first quarter.
-U.S. Capital Wealth Advisors LLC now owns 1,173 shares of the company’s stock valued at $279,000 after purchasing an additional 145 shares in the last quarter.
-Covestor Ltd raised its holdings in Vanguard Mid-Cap ETF by 108.0% during the first quarter.
-Covestor Ltd now owns 705 shares of the company’s stock worth $168,000 after purchasing an additional 366 shares in the last quarter.
-Finally, Merit Financial Group LLC raised its stake in Vanguard Mid-Cap ETF by 156.1% during the 1st quarter.
-Merit Financial Group LLC now owns 3,360 shares of the company’s stock worth $799,000 after acquiring an additional 2,048 shares in the last quarter.
+A number of other large investors have also bought and sold shares of VO.
+Sawyer & Company Inc bought a new stake in Vanguard Mid-Cap ETF during the 3rd quarter worth about $28,000.
+CVA Family Office LLC acquired a new position in Vanguard Mid-Cap ETF during the 4th quarter valued at about $32,000.
+RVW Wealth LLC acquired a new stake in shares of Vanguard Mid-Cap ETF during the 3rd quarter worth approximately $29,000.
+Orion Capital Management LLC acquired a new position in Vanguard Mid-Cap ETF in the third quarter valued at approximately $30,000.
+Finally, Peoples Bank KS acquired a new position in shares of Vanguard Mid-Cap ETF in the 3rd quarter valued at $31,000.

 Vanguard Mid-Cap ETF is an exchange-traded fund.
 Vanguard Mid-Cap Index Fund seeks to track the performance of the MSCI US Mid Cap 450 Index representing medium-size United States firms.
 The portfolio holds all stocks in the same capitalization weighting as the index.
 The Vanguard Group, Inc, through its Quantitative Equity Group, serves as the investment advisor of the Fund.